Documentation

 Secret scanning modal showing detected secrets with file locations and match details

-To enable secret scanning, go to Settings → Additional Settings → Experimental and toggle Enable secret scanning.
-Critiq uses gitleaks under the hood—you can install the managed scanner directly from Settings or point to your own binary.
+To enable secret scanning, go to Settings → Features → Security and toggle Enable secret scanning.
+Critiq uses gitleaks under the hood.
+You can install the managed scanner directly from Settings or point to your own binary.

 • Managed scanner - Critiq downloads and manages gitleaks for you.
 Click Install Scanner in Settings to set it up.